Codecademy/docs/content/cpp/concepts/variables/variables.md

 ---
 Title: 'Variables'
-Description: 'A variable refers to a storage location in the computer’s memory that one can set aside to save, retrieve, and manipulate data.
-Variables are fundamental in programming as they enable dynamic data handling.'
+Description: 'A variable refers to a storage location in the computer’s memory that one can set aside to save, retrieve, and manipulate data.'
 Subjects:
   - 'Computer Science'
   - 'Game Development'